-Bias of ranked probability and Brier skill scores
+The debiased Brier and ranked probability skill scores

 A.P.
-Weigel and M.A.
+Weigel, M.A.
 Liniger and C. Appenzeller

-Federal Office of Meteorology and Climatology (MeteoSwiss), Zurich, Switzerland (andreas.weigel@meteoswiss.ch)
+Federal Office of Meteorology and Climatology MeteoSwiss, Zurich, Switzerland (andreas.weigel@meteoswiss.ch)

-Probabilistic forecasts with ensemble prediction systems have found a wide range of applications in the context of weather and climate risk management, and their importance grows continuously.
+In recent years probabilistic ensemble forecast systems have become a powerful tool for the quantification of weather and climate risks.
 While probabilistic forecasts are consequent and desirable in principle, it is not trivial to verify them such that the full information content is considered.
 Indeed, the formulation of appropriate skill scores is still an area of ongoing research.